hobbs131/Issue_Tracker/README.md

 ```
 heroku create
 heroku addons:create heroku-postgresql:hobby-dev
-# see .env.example and heroku control panel to build the DSN
+# see .env.example and make a .env file.
+Note the database URL can be copied directly from heroku's console.
-heroku config:set DB_DSN="..."
 git push heroku main
 heroku open
 ```